 FSU Social Work Department Receives Army Contract

-The Department of Social Work received a U.S. Army four-year contract for the Master of Social Work Program (MSW) at Fayetteville State University (FSU) to establish an off-campus MSW Program at the Fort Sam Houston military installation, which is located in Texas.
+The School of Social Work received a U.S. Army four-year contract for the Master of Social Work Program (MSW) at Fayetteville State University (FSU) to establish an off-campus MSW Program at the Fort Sam Houston military installation, which is located in Texas.
 Several major universities submitted proposals in response to the Army solicitation; however, FSU was selected as the partnering university.
-Dr. Brown is the Social Work Department Chair at FSU.
+Dr. Brown is the School of Social Work Interim Associate Dean at FSU.
 The off-campus FSU MSW Program site is housed in the Army Medical Department Center and School (AMEDD C&S).
 This contract is the result of the Army Surgeon General’s, LTG Eric Schoomaker, request to establish a MSW Program that is accredited by the Council on Social Work Education (CSWE).
 The MSW Program at FSU has been accredited by CSWE since 2006.
 Opening the doors for FSU to establish an off-campus MSW Program site at Fort Sam Houston demonstrates how much the U.S. Army values the social work profession and that it views its relationship with FSU as an investment for the Army.

 This is the first time the U. S. Army has partnered with a university within the University of North Carolina (UNC) system, and with a historically black college and university (HBCU) to establish an academic program at AMEDD C&S. In addition, the off-campus FSU MSW Program is the first social work academic degree program that is strictly for Army service members that is offered on a military installation.

 On June 23, 2008, history was made when eighteen Army officers were inaugurated into the Fayetteville State University MSW Program during a ceremony at the Wood Auditorium, which is located in the U.S. Army Medical Command Building at Fort Sam Houston.